 Communicating can be difficult when you lack the benefit of having face-to-face interactions.
-To make up for it, you should start using chat applications like Skype, Google Hangouts, or Troop Messenger.
+To make up for it, you should start using chat applications like Skype, Troop Messenger, and Google Hangouts.
 Even email, the option we never tire of putting down, has its uses.

 Different companies prefer different communication tools.
 Zapier built Async when working remotely to share goals and reports within teams.
 AgoraPulse, which developed a social media management tool, uses Weekdone for connecting team members from Paris, San Francisco, and Mexico City.
 Weekdone has a flexible notification system, and it takes into account the time-zones of its users.